AN/SPY-6(V) Air and Missile Defense Radar (AMDR)

 “This successful milestone is the culmination of our team’s unwavering focus on continuous technology maturity, risk mitigation and cost reduction throughout all phases of development,” said Raytheon’s Kevin Peppe, vice president of Integrated Defense Systems’ Seapower Capability Systems business area.
 “With customer validation in hand, we will now advance production, driving toward the ultimate – and timely – delivery of this highly capable and much-needed integrated air and missile defense radar capability to the DDG 51 Flight III destroyer.”

-The Engineering and Manufacturing Development (EMD) phase of the program continues and was more than 40 percent complete.
+The Engineering and Manufacturing Development (EMD) phase of the program continued and by early 2015 was more than 40 percent complete.
 Raytheon attributed its performance to the implementation of an Agile development and management methodology for AMDR.
 This approach supported the ongoing hardware and software design verification, technology maturity, producibility, and risk-reduction imperatives – yielding benefits across all program elements in productivity, quality and affordability.

 All aspects of the AMDR EMD phase were progressing according to plan, from software development to pilot array testing.
 The first Engineering Development Model production-representative Radar Modular Assembly (RMA) was undergoing testing in the risk-reduction pilot array at the company’s Near Field Range inSudbury, Mass.